Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Temporal distribution and alleged correlation with nuclear tests

 \section{Temporal distribution and alleged correlation with nuclear tests}

 \cite{bruehl2025transients} sought to relate the timing of SPFs in $V$ and the timing of nuclear weapons tests.
-The time window of the study is defined as spanning November 19, 1949 to April 28, 1957, inclusive.
-Of the 2,718 days in this period, ``observed transients'' (SPFs) were found on only 310 days according to \cite{bruehl2025transients}.
-However, an examination of the POSS1-E plates set reveals that the 937 plate observations were conducted on a total of only 380 days, of which 368 days (906 plates) fall within this study time period.
-The analysis that follows brings the number of observation days in dataset $V$ down to a maximum of 312.
-We have plotted the dates of the nuclear tests, as well as the POSS1-E plate observation days (``plate days''), in Figure \ref{fig_plate_nuke_timing}.
+The time window of the study is defined as spanning November 19, 1949 to April 28, 1957, inclusive, and \cite{bruehl2025transients} used the full 2,718 days for their statistical analyses.
+However, an examination of the POSS1-E plates metadata reveals that the 937 plate observations were conducted on a total of only 380 days, of which 368 days (906 plates) fall within this study time period.
+Additionally, we have seen that datasets $V$, $R$, and $W$ have no SPFs from plates fully in the southern hemisphere; this drops the number of relevant observation days down to a maximum of 312.
+We show that set $R$ gives very similar results to $V$ when calculating correlation statistics for the dichotomous variables (i.e., SPFs present or not, nuclear tests occurring or not), and that the use of the correct number of relevant observation days (312) dramatically reduces the magnitude and significance of the correlation.
+Furthermore, as reported in \cite{bruehl2025transients}, ``observed transients'' (SPFs) in $V$ were found on 310 days.
+That is, SPFs in $V$ were found on plates from almost every relevant observation day (312) during the seven-year POSS1-E survey.
+Therefore, entirely independent of dataset $R$ (which, incidentally, comprises 289 SPF days), we know that $V$ is highly correlated with the telescope schedule.
+Finally, and completely independent of any SPF dataset, we find that the telescope schedule is strongly correlated with nuclear tests.
+We do not address here the continuous variable statistics presented in \cite{bruehl2025transients}.
+We have graphed the dates of the nuclear tests, as well as the POSS1-E plate observation days (``plate days''), in Figure \ref{fig_plate_nuke_timing}.